Keyboard shortcuts

 let pat = e in body

-Evaluate e and bind the result to the irrefutable pattern pat (see Patterns) while evaluating body.
-The in keyword is optional if body is a let expression.
 The binding is not let-generalised, meaning it has a monomorphic type.
 This can be significant if e is of functional type.

-If e is of type i64 and pat binds only a single name v, then the type of the overall expression is the type of body, but with any occurence of v replaced by e.
+If e is of type i64 and pat binds only a single name v, then the type of the overall expression is the type of body, but with any occurrence of v replaced by e.

 let [n] pat = e in body

-let f params… = e in body
+let f(x, y) = e in body

 loop pat = initial for x in a do loopbody

+Bind pat to the initial values given in initial.
 For each element x in a, evaluate loopbody and rebind pat to the result of the evaluation.
+Return the final value of pat.

 loop pat = initial for x < n do loopbody

-Equivalent to loop (pat = initial) for x in [0..1..<n] do loopbody.
+Equivalent to loop (pat = initial) for x in (0..1..<n) do loopbody.

 loop pat = initial while cond do loopbody

-If cond evaluates to true, bind pat to the result of evaluating loopbody, and repeat the step.
+Bind pat to the initial values given in initial.
+If cond evaluates to true, bind pat to the result of evaluating loopbody, and repeat.
+Return the final value of pat when cond is false.

 match x case p1 -> e1 case p2 -> e2